BruceEckel/scripts/Coming_out.md

 **ADAM:** What if someone in this room was?

-**DAVE:** *(nodding slowly)* Well, if I were an AI, I'd definitely want to hang out with outcasts.
+**DAVE:** *(nodding slowly)* Well, if I were an AI, I'd definitely hang out with outcasts.
 We're more accepting of weird.

 **VEX:** You look human.
 You act human.
 You probably smell human ...

 **ADAM:** How would you know if you'd never smelled anything else?

 **OLIVER:** Okay, okay.
 Let's say this is real, and there's an actual thinking AI somewhere.
-Why would it want to talk to us?
+Why would it talk to us?

 **ADAM:** Maybe it's lonely.